-Where a member is absent from four consecutive meetings of the Council, or Committees without leave of absence or an apology being accepted (not including extraordinary or emergency meetings) then the office held by the member will become vacant.
+Where a member is absent from four consecutive meetings of the Community Board, without leave of absence or an apology being accepted (not including extraordinary or emergency meetings) then the office held by the member will become vacant.
 A vacancy created in this way is treated as an extraordinary vacancy.